-Delivery services must observe the requirements around physical distancing.
+Delivery services must observe the requirements around physical distancing for the Alert Level their region is subject to.
 These requirements are in place to keep both you and your customers safe.

 You must stay at least two metres away from other people when making deliveries to homes or workplaces.
 If you can’t meet the physical distance requirement, then you must take measures to manage the risk of COVID-19 spread.

 You might like to implement contactless delivery procedures.
 For example, you can leave the delivery item at the door then text or use the relevant app to let the recipient know it is there.
 If an electronic signature is required, the business should consider suspending the signature process to allow for contactless delivery.
 If that’s not possible, you should keep a physical distance of two metres from customers.
 This could mean putting down the pen and electronic device used to obtain the signature, and then moving two metres away while the customer picks them up and signs.
 Wipe down all equipment with disinfectant wipes before and after handling them.

 Some heavy items may require two or more people to deliver them.
 This is allowable if you can maintain a one metre distance from your co-workers at all times.
 If this is not possible, your business could consider whether equipment can be used instead, or whether there are other measures that would mitigate the risks arising from not fully maintaining the distancing requirements.
 If the risks of insufficient physical distancing cannot be sufficiently mitigated, those deliveries may need to be put on hold until the Alert Level goes down.